Shoaibashk/notes/docs/MCN/Unit-1/Unit-1.md

 ## Congestion

 1. In a telephone exchange.
 It is possible that all subscribers make calls simultaneously.
-The cost of metting the demand is **prohibitive**
+The cost of meeting the demand is **prohibitive**

 2. Therefore , there is a possibility that all trunks is a group of trunks  are **Busy => Congestion**.

 3. **here are 2 types of telecommunication system**:
     - **Lost Call (LC) system.**
-        - In Lost calls system the will be just dropped.
+        - In Lost calls system the calls will be just dropped.
     - **Delay / queueing system.**
         - In delay systems calls coming in during congestion wait in a queue until on outgoing trunk becomes free.